ankitrawt93/TestEntropy/README.md

 # TestEntropy
+---
+Docker - this will run all tests with varibale browser as chrome and reports will be saved locally in reports folder

+docker run --rm -it \
+-e BROWSER=chrome \
+-v $(pwd)/reports/$(date +%Y%m%d_%H%M%S):/app/reports imagename
+---
 To run below command navigate to the root folder where all the tests are present in the terminal Commands to run file